busbud/coding-challenge-frontend-b/README.md

 Here's the coding challenge for Busbud.
 To be clear:

-- The values shown on the Search page are hard-coded, so the values passed in to the service are also hard-coded except for the the language and the currency which can be changed.
+- Values are being passed down from the Search view all the way through to the server.
+The Date can be changed using a Datepicker.
 - Results are sorted by Departure time.

 As requested, the application has been deployed to Heroku: [here is the link](https://shielded-spire-08850.herokuapp.com/)